 It takes less than 10 minutes.
 You will get a numbing medicine for your nose.
 Sometimes a decongestant is also used to open the nasal passages.
 Arch is a common reaction with this procedure as well.

 Direct laryngoscopy: Your doctor uses a laryngoscope to push down on the tongue and lift the epiglottis.
 That’s the cartilage flap that covers your windpipe.
 It opens during breathing and closes during swallowing.

 Your doctor may do this to remove small growths or tissue samples for testing.
 You can also use this procedure to insert a tube into the windpipe to help someone breathe during an emergency or surgery.

 Direct laryngoscopy can take up to 45 minutes.
-You will be given what is called a general anesthetic, so that you are not awake during the procedure.
+You will be given a general anesthetic so that you are not awake during the procedure.
 Your doctor can remove any growths in your throat or take a sample of something that may need a more detailed review.

 Your doctor may want to do X-rays or other imaging tests before a laryngoscopy.

 Problems after laryngoscopy are rare but can still occur.
 Some of these complications include:

 - Pain or swelling in the mouth, tongue, or throat.